ambitus/linux-containers/examples/express-gateway/README.md

 2020-02-18T10:51:02.304Z [EG:admin] info: admin http server listening on 127.0.0.1:9876
 ```

-However, this all fell down when I made a syntax error in the YAML configuration file.
-Thanks to express-gateway’s automatic reloading of the configuration, this cause the server to fail and the container stopped, taking my shell session with it.
+However, this can all fall down due to a simple syntax error in the YAML configuration file!
+Thanks to express-gateway’s automatic reloading of the configuration, this caused the server to fail and the container stopped, taking the shell session (being used to edit the configuration file) with it:

 ```
 >docker logs 7d8f544e23f100ba337e3343f086c4688029079438db8016f5501e7d82b393e0